-"I wanted to know what the problem is with my son and what exactly do I do with him, right?" the newborn will be increased slowly $(0.5^{\circ} \text{ C per hour})$ until the normal temperature of 36.5-37° C is reached.
+the newborn will be increased slowly (0.5° C per hour) until the normal temperature of 36.5-37° C is reached.
 This procedure (known as rewarming) has an estimated duration of approximately 6 hours.

 The first days involve the most stress, and at some point, if the father and mother are separated due to being at different hospitals, they can feel all alone.
 If this happens, sharing the process with someone you trust and/or with the team of professionals might help you to feel more assured.